 Every time I spend time with any of my nephews or nieces, they never fail to ask me if they can borrow my iPhone.
 When I cave and hand it over, they immediately know what to do, and have an encyclopedic knowledge of which iPhone apps they want to play with.

 YouTube hosts a huge number of videos of very young kids playing with iPhones -- even 1-year-olds.

 You don't see anything like this with other phones.
 The iPhone user interface is so easy, appealing and intuitive that children naturally and immediately "get it."
-And they don't care about the iPhone's flaws, such as lack of tethering, lack of multitasking or lack of a physical keyboard.
+And they don't care about the iPhone's flaws, such as multitasking or lack of a physical keyboard.
 Children are hardwired for touch interfaces, and they love iPhones.

 The role of the iPhone in the lives of children is, in my opinion, an underappreciated cultural phenomenon.